FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Method

-\textbf{Limitations of Linear Curves.} As illustrated in Eqn.~\ref{first_defi}, selecting appropriate input tokens at each time step is critical for effective feature representation modeling in SSMs.
-Achieving this requires that the serialization of a 2D image into a 1D sequence faithfully retains the image’s inherent structural information.
-In particular, it is crucial that the serialized patch sequence preserves spatial coherence, so that patches adjacent in the image remain close in the 1D token stream.
-This proximity facilitates the modeling of both local and global visual patterns.
-However, existing linear scanning strategies, such as Z-order and Zigzag curves, suffer from fundamental limitations in this regard.
-While these methods preserve adjacency within individual rows, they often disrupt inter-row spatial relationships.
-This results in the breakdown of important structural links necessary for capturing the broader spatial layout of the image.
-Consequently, such linear serialization distorts the spatial structure, impairs semantic consistency, and hinders the model’s ability to generalize across resolutions.
+\textbf{Limitations of Linear Curves.} Selecting appropriate input tokens at each time step is critical for effective representation learning in SSMs, which requires that the serialization of a 2D image into a 1D sequence faithfully retains the image's inherent structural information.
+Patches that are adjacent in the image should remain close in the 1D token stream, so that the sequence model can exploit this proximity to capture both local and global visual patterns.
+Existing linear scanning strategies, such as row-major, Z-order and Zigzag curves, only partially satisfy this requirement.
+They preserve adjacency within individual rows but break inter-row relationships: two patches in vertically adjacent rows are always separated by at least one full row in the sequence, and this gap grows linearly with the grid width.
+Consequently, the sequential state update in Eqn.~\ref{first_defi} cannot treat vertical neighbors as efficiently as horizontal ones, and the resulting representation is increasingly biased as the input resolution increases.

-\textbf{Fractal Curves.} To address above limitations, we propose a fractal-based scanning strategy that better preserves the spatial structure of the image across scales.
-In particular, we adopt the Hilbert curve, a canonical fractal curve constructed via recursive subdivision.
-Owing to its self-similar and locality-preserving properties, the Hilbert curve ensures that spatially adjacent patches in the 2D image remain close in the 1D sequence, even at different image resolutions.
-The Hilbert curve begins at a designated point and recursively traverses midpoints along directional vectors $\vec{x}$ and $\vec{y}$, systematically covering the image space.
-This recursive traversal inherently maintains local continuity, which is essential for accurate representation and analysis.
-By preserving spatial locality and structural coherence, the fractal scanning mechanism serves as a robust foundation for resolution-scalable visual modeling.
+\textbf{Fractal Curves.} We instead adopt the Hilbert curve, a fractal constructed via recursive subdivision of the 2D grid.
+Its self-similar structure guarantees that spatially adjacent patches stay close in the 1D sequence, and, crucially, that this locality property is preserved at every recursion level.
+The curve begins at a designated corner, and recursively traverses midpoints along the $\vec{x}$ and $\vec{y}$ directions to visit all patches while maintaining local continuity.
+A model trained at one resolution encounters the same local neighborhood statistics when evaluated at a different resolution, which provides a robust foundation for resolution-scalable visual modeling and eliminates the linear-in-width inter-row penalty of raster-style scans.